gatsbyjs/gatsby/docs/docs/schema-connections.md

 The ConnectionType also defines input args to perform paging using the `skip/limit` pattern.
 The actual logic for paging is defined in the [graphql-skip-limit](https://www.npmjs.com/package/graphql-skip-limit) library in [arrayconnection.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/graphql-skip-limit/src/connection/arrayconnection.js).
 It is invoked as the last part of the [run-sift](/docs/schema-sift#5-run-sift-query-on-all-nodes) function.
 To aid in paging, the ConnectionType also defines a `pageInfo` field with a `hasNextPage` field.

 The ConnectionType is defined in the [graphql-skip-limit connection.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/graphql-skip-limit/src/connection/connection.js) file.
-Its construction function takes a Type, and it creates a connectionType for that type.
+Its construction function takes a Type, and uses it to create a connectionType.
 E.g passing in `MarkdownRemark` Type would result in a `MarkdownRemarkConnection` type whose `edges` field would be of type `MarkdownRemarkEdge`.

 ### GroupConnection